 The Corporate Responsibility Committee, with delegated authority from the Partnership Board, endorses the firmwide environment programme, including the environmental policy.
 This support intersects with the skills, enthusiasm and capabilities of those responsible for environment in their jurisdiction, most of who manage environment in addition to other core responsibilities e.g. operations, office management, finance.

-We are one of only two global law firms to hold firmwide accreditation of the environmental management system (EMS) to ISO 14001:2015; this external audit provides the confidence to our people, clients, and other interested parties that environmental improvements are always underway across our locations.
+We are one of only two global law firms to hold firmwide accreditation of the environmental management system (EMS) to ISO 14001:2015; this independent assurance and certification, provides the confidence to our people, clients, and other interested parties that environmental improvements are always underway across our locations.

 The EMS has enabled the identification of six areas of focus: climate change, resource conservation, waste management, pollution prevention, biodiversity and taking action.
 Therefore, environmental impacts are monitored, measured and reduced through innovative initiatives; and engagement is fostered with our people, clients, supply chain partners and other relevant stakeholders.

-As CDP (formerly known as Carbon Disclosure Project) supply chain responders since 2012, Linklaters is the only global firm to have consistently disclosed firmwide greenhouse gas emissions.
-An A- score was achieved in 2018, putting Linklaters in CDP environmental stewardship leadership position, and the highest a global law firm has achieved to date.
+As a CDP (formerly called the Carbon Disclosure Project) supply chain responders since 2012, Linklaters is the only global firm to have consistently disclosed firmwide greenhouse gas emissions.
+An A- score was achieved in 2019 for the third year in a row, retaining Linklaters CDP environmental stewardship leadership position, and the highest a global law firm has achieved to date.
 This demonstrates Linklaters is ‘implementing current best practices’.

 The Environment and Climate Change practice is recognised as being a thought leader in the field.
 Our lawyers advise clients on a range of critical issues which affect their business, including clean technology, low carbon energy, climate finance and markets, environmental regulation, sustainable finance and sustainable real estate.